elixir-wallaby/wallaby/README.md

 ### Automatic screenshots

-You can automatically take screenshots on an error:
+You can automatically take screenshots on an error when using the `Wallaby.Feature.feature/3` macro.

 ```elixir
 # config/test.exs